muritane/coordination-architecture/architectural_hygiene.md

 - a declared interface,
 - with defined inputs,
 - bounded outputs,
+- explicit horizons,
-- known failure modes,
+- known failure semantics.
-- and explicit horizons.

-Responsibility that cannot be described in routing terms cannot be safely assigned.
+Responsibility that cannot be expressed in routing terms
+cannot be safely assigned.

+Responsibility is not virtue.
+It is **load direction**.

 ---

 ## Buffers, Sinks, and Ownership

 Buffers include:

 - time,
 - attention,
 - labor,
-- money,
-- emotional regulation,
+- capital,
-- slack capacity.
+- slack capacity,
+- emotional or cognitive regulation.

 Buffers do not eliminate disturbance.
-They store or transform it.
+They store, delay, or transform it.

 Every buffer has an owner who bears:

 - storage cost,
 - maintenance cost,
 - opportunity cost,